murphyqm/pytesimal/docs/examples/variable_properties.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 97-99

 Then we define the mantle properties.
-The default is to have constant values, so we don't require any arguments for this example:
+We want to use temperature-dependent properties, so we need to specify this:

 ..
-GENERATED FROM PYTHON SOURCE LINES 99-104
+GENERATED FROM PYTHON SOURCE LINES 99-108

 .. code-block:: default

     (mantle_conductivity,
      mantle_heatcap,
-     mantle_density) = pytesimal.mantle_properties.set_up_mantle_properties()
+     mantle_density) = pytesimal.mantle_properties.set_up_mantle_properties(
+        cond_constant='n',
+        density_constant='n',
+        heat_cap_constant='n'
+    )